 Sentsov and his co-defendant Alexander Kolchenko, who received a 10-year sentence, were accused of planning terrorist acts in Crimea after the peninsula was annexed by Russia last year.
-The trial was littered with irregularities: Sentsov said he had been
+The trial was littered with irregularities: Sentsov said he

-judges asked the pair if they understood the verdict, they smiled and sang the national anthem of Ukraine .
+torture.
+When the judges asked the pair if they understood the verdict, they smiled and sang the national anthem of Ukraine .

 Heather McGill, a researcher at Amnesty International, said:

 This whole trial was designed to send a message.
 It played into Russia's propaganda war against Ukraine and was redolent of Stalinist-era show trials of dissidents.
-This trial was fatally flawed and credible allegations of torture and other ill-treatment
+This trial was fatally flawed and credible allegations of torture and other

-have been ignored by the court.
+ill-treatment have been ignored by the court.

 International film directors, including Ken Loach, Mike Leigh and Wim Wenders, have signed an open letter to the Russian president, Vladimir Putin, calling for Sentsov's release and an investigation into claims of torture against him.

 Russian directors have also joined the appeals.
 Andrei Zvyagintsev , whose most recent film, Leviathan , won a Golden Globe, said on Monday that he had read the documents from the court case and found them unconvincing.
-He asked the Russian
+He asked the

-authorities to either release [Sentsov] or try him only for what you can prove irrefutably .
+Russian authorities to either release [Sentsov] or try him only for what you can prove irrefutably .

 Followers of an ancient Indian religion are to gather outside a Birmingham theatre to protest over a play that depicts their guru as a villain.